eclipse-sw360/sw360/scripts/migrations/README.md

 The scripts are written in `python2` and depend on `python2-couchdb`.
 The couchdb has to run and be accessible on `localhost:5984`.

 From release 16.0.0 onwards python2 is not supported.All migration scripts form release 16.0.0 onwards are in python3.
+To adapt the migrate scripts to be Python 3 compatible, you need to change the print statement to a print() function.
+Because in Python 2, print is a statement and can be used without parentheses.
+However, in Python 3, print is a function and therefore always requires parentheses.
+Try modifying print "CR Id: " + cr.get("_id") like this: print("CR Id: " + str(cr.get("_id"))).

 To migrate it is recommended to do this in the following order:
 1. stop SW360 (i.e. the tomcat)